 It was her!
 The sexy supermodel from his visions, Sims realized eagerly.
 He knew his precognitive skills wouldn’t steer him wrong.
 Beautiful, so damned gorgeous, he thought enjoying the lusty images that filled his head as he let his gaze linger.
-There had been no conjugal visits in prison, and alternative outlets never appealed.
+There had been few conjugal visits in prison, as his wife was usually in a mood when she showed up, and the alternative outlets never appealed.
 He knew the difference between his visions and vivid imagination, but his body certainly didn’t care.

 “Maybe not,” Mooney conceded begrudgingly, his brows lowered, eyes fixed upon her expressing anger and resentment.